normantan1/Telegram-dictionary-simple-bot/README.md

 /start - to kickoff for users using the bot

+/hello - to greet its users

-/search [word] - search for the definition of a word scraped from thefredictionary.com
+/search word - search for the definition of a word scraped from thefredictionary.com

 /view - view the history of words searched by the user